 - Review the table of contents for accuracy and completeness

 - Point out bad line, paragraph, or page breaks

 - Check placement of illustrations and tables

-I proofread text on paper, in Microsoft Word, and in Adobe Acrobat Pro.
+I proofread text in Microsoft Word and Adobe Acrobat Pro.